BLB Solicitors

 Ending a civil partnership

-When the Civil Partnership Act 2004 came into force on 5th December 2005, same-sex couples, 16 years and over could obtain legal recognition of their relationship for the first time.
-And since 31st December 2019, civil partnerships have also been open to opposite-sex couples.
+When the Civil Partnership Act 2004 came into force on 5 December 2005, same-sex couples aged 16 and over could obtain legal recognition of their relationship for the first time.
+Since 31 December 2019, civil partnerships have also been available to opposite-sex couples.
+Civil partnerships enable unmarried couples to enjoy the same tax, inheritance, and pension rights and entitlements as married couples.

 Relationship breakdown